On magnetic leaf-wise intersections: Introduction

-Let $(N,g)$ be a closed connected orientable Riemannian manifold and $\tau:T^*N\to N$ be its cotangent bundle.
-We consider an autonomous Hamiltonian system defined by a convex Hamiltonian \bean F_U(q,p)=\frac{1}{2}|p|^2+U(q) \eea with canonical symplectic form $\om_{\rm std}=dp\wedge dq$.
-Here $(q,p)$ are the canonical coordinates on $T^*N$, $|p|$ denotes the dual norm of the Riemannian metric $g$ on $N$ and $U:N\to\R$ is a smooth potential.
+As a main example, such a hypersurface can be obtained from a sufficiently high energy level of a mechanical Hamiltonian \bean G=\frac{1}{2}|p|^2+U(q), \eea i.e. a closed energy hypersurface $G^{-1}(k)\subset T^*N,\ k>\max_{q\in N}U(q)$ is a contact manifold with a contact form $\lambda|_{G^{-1}(k)}$.
+Here $|p|$ denotes the dual norm of the Riemannian metric $g$ on $N$ and $U:N\to\R$ is a smooth potential.
 This Hamiltonian system describes the motion of a particle on $N$ subject to the conservative force $-\nabla U$.